jhoblitt/puppet-pureftpd/README.md

 Overview
 --------

-Manages the pure-ftpd package with comprehensive configuration support'
+Manages the pure-ftpd package with comprehensive configuration support

 Description